 - The Account field

-You can breakdown costs by cost title, location, date and class to allow a more granular assignment of accounts.
+You can break down costs by cost title, location, date and class to allow a more granular assignment of accounts.

 Click Export File.